coolinmc6/babbles/README.md

 create my routes.js file, I hadn't thought to import it yet.
 Once you build the routes.js file, for people to be able to navigate to those paths, you have to pass them to the `<Router />` component somehow.

+## Intermission
+- At this point I am all set-up to start building.
+Redux is set-up and my router is set-up for me to start building new containers / components.
+Overall, nothing I haven't seen or done before but it was good to do everything myself.
+Next steps are to start fleshing out what the app will do and the basic look.
+I'm going to bring in Bootstrap to make it look moderately attractive.

+## Header and Footer Placeholders
+- The header and footer placeholders weren't too bad.
+I am so used to making class-based components that I think I'm just going to make them...there doesn't appear to be a 'cost' in performance to do it that way.